 The 7-day group detox program can vary slightly depending on the guest facilitator leading the retreat, but you can expect a jam-packed holistic, healthy week including:

 If you are new to detoxing, have a previous or ongoing health condition/illness or just feel overwhelmed by choices, another option is a personalized tailor-made detox program.
-Holistic and Nutrition specialist and former surgeon, Liana Nenacheva who has practiced medicine for 30 years in Russia and Belgium, leads a fully bespoke Systemic Organ Cleansing Program at The Yoga Barn.
+Holistic and Nutrition specialist and former surgeon, Liana Nenacheva who has practiced medicine for 30 years in Russia and Belgium, recommends a fully bespoke Systemic Organ Cleansing Program at The Yoga Barn.
 One-on-one daily consultations with a personalized dietary, treatment and therapy program is created by Liana to suit your body and health.
 Her unique program is highly recommended for people with pre-existing health conditions who want to detox safely and be closely monitored by a highly skilled holistic practitioner and Chinese Herbology expert.

 It is important to ease into a fast to prevent shock to the body and allow for a smooth and easy transition.
 The more you can help your body in the pre-fast, easier your detox journey will be.
 If your body is used to eating lots of heavy or processed food, then fasting may be a bigger transition and will be a shock to the body to go from one extreme to the other.